dlt-hub/dlt/README.md

 <h3 align="center">

-🚀 Join our thriving community of likeminded Developers and build the future together!
+🚀 Join our thriving community of likeminded developers and build the future together!

 </h3>

 <div align="center">